jianzhi-1/cs262a/fsdp.md

 The main idea is that FSDP decomposes a model into smaller units and shards the model along those units across multiple GPUs.
 During training, the parameters were communicated on-demand before computations.
 After use, the non-local parameters are freed.

-Then, because FSDP is to be closely co-designed with PyTorch, there are many techniques such as deferred initialisation, optimisation of sharding strategies, communcation optimisations and memory management techniques (rate limiter) that are used to improve performance.
+Then, because FSDP is to be closely co-designed with PyTorch, there are many techniques such as deferred initialisation, optimisation of sharding strategies, communication optimisations and memory management techniques (rate limiter) that are used to improve performance.

 ### What are the key results?

 The results showed that the optimisation techniques worked as expected (Figure 6c).
-It also showed FSDP can acommodate models of different sizes and achieves performance similar to DDP in terms of TFLOPS/GPU, but managed to scale effortlessly to larger models when DDP met with OOM error.
+It also showed FSDP can accommodate models of different sizes and achieves performance similar to DDP in terms of TFLOPS/GPU, but managed to scale effortlessly to larger models when DDP met with OOM error.
 FSDP achieves 50-60% of GPU hardware utilisation on a GPU cluster.

 ### What are the main limitations of this paper?